godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

           - Call of Duty (Rocket launchers, grenades, ballistic knives, crossbows, and more)
           - Battlefield (Rocket launchers, grenades, claymores, mortars, and more)

 Another disadvantage with bullet objects is networking.
-Bullet objects have to sync the positions (at least) with however many clients are connected to the server.
+Bullet objects have to sync the positions (at least) with all the clients connected to the server.

 While we are not implementing any form of networking (as that would be it's own entire tutorial series), it is a consideration